 Click “Launch” to proceed.

-Step 3: Deploy Bitnami LAMP Production-Ready Stack on AWS
+Step 3: Deploy LAMP Production-Ready packaged by Bitnami on AWS

 Now that you have configured the basic information to launch the CloudFormation template, it is time to create the stack for running the solution on an AWS instance.
 Follow the instructions below to finish the deployment process: